Fighting the Food Battle with SPIRITUAL Weapons

 “Dearly beloved . . . abstain from fleshly lusts, which war against the soul” (1 Peter 2:11).

-Now, before we assume that Peter is just warning us about immorality, let’s look at the definition of the word lust.
+Now, before we assume that Peter is just warning us about sexual immorality, let’s look at the definition of the word lust.
 It simply means a strong desire or craving.
 I know we never say we’re “lusting” after a box of Krispy Kreme doughnuts or a can of Dr. Pepper, but wouldn’t you agree that can be a pretty intense and even overpowering craving?
 In reality, our physical appetite—and the cravings that go along with it—can be one of the most powerful kinds of lust that we battle in this life.

 But notice that Peter tells us these kinds of cravings “war against the soul.”
 How in the world can our favorite treats ignite a deep internal battle?
 Aren’t they just a harmless escape that gives us a happy little taste on our tongue?